Sasha Velour: RuPaul's Drag Race

-Velour auditioned for RuPaul's Drag Races eighth season but was not selected to participate.
+Steinberg auditioned for RuPaul's Drag Races eighth season but was not selected to participate.
 In 2017, she competed in and ultimately won the ninth season of the show.
-Velour's lip sync to Whitney Houston's "So Emotional" in the season finale was named “performance of the year” by The A.V.
+Steinberg's lip sync to Whitney Houston's "So Emotional" in the season finale was named “performance of the year” by The A.V.
 Club and was also named one of "TV's Best Musical Moments" by Entertainment Weekly.
 The lip-sync was later referenced on Saturday Night Live, during Kate McKinnon's impression of Elizabeth Warren.

-During the airing of the show, Velour starred in the music video for the non-record single "C.L.A.T." alongside fellow New York City drag artists Peppermint, Aja and Alexis Michelle, all of whom also appeared on the ninth season of Drag Race.
+During the airing of the show, Steinberg starred in the music video for the non-record single "C.L.A.T." alongside fellow New York City drag artists Peppermint, Aja and Alexis Michelle, all of whom also appeared on the ninth season of Drag Race.